HL7/davinci-deqm/input/pagecontent/change-notes.md

     - Created links for Gaps in Care terminology to Glossary. ([FHIR-28955](https://jira.hl7.org/browse/FHIR-28955))
     - Clarified the description in Figure 1-5. ([FHIR-29005](https://jira.hl7.org/browse/FHIR-29005)), ([FHIR-29006](https://jira.hl7.org/browse/FHIR-29006)), ([FHIR-29007](https://jira.hl7.org/browse/FHIR-29007))
     - Specified that workflow to get the data for the report is not specified by this implementation guide. ([FHIR-28487](https://jira.hl7.org/browse/FHIR-28487))
-    - Gaps through period was clarified in the figures and glossary. ([FHIR-28972](https://jira.hl7.org/browse/FHIR-28972))
+    - Clarified Gaps through period in the figures and glossary. ([FHIR-28972](https://jira.hl7.org/browse/FHIR-28972))
-    - Define "smoking gun" (historical term) and revise with similar clarification text. ([FHIR-28980](https://jira.hl7.org/browse/FHIR-28980))
+    - Defined "smoking gun" (historical term) and revised with similar clarification text. ([FHIR-28980](https://jira.hl7.org/browse/FHIR-28980))
     - Added link to CMS Measure used in care gap reporting documentation. ([FHIR-28995](https://jira.hl7.org/browse/FHIR-28995))
     - Clarified why the payer did not have the colonoscopy in their files. ([FHIR-28996](https://jira.hl7.org/browse/FHIR-28996))
     - Explained that a claim would close the gap but the provider could chose to send the colonscopy report to close the gap as well. ([FHIR-28997](https://jira.hl7.org/browse/FHIR-28997))